happybono/KoreaTransitCardBalanceChecker/README.md

 * Up to 9.5 hours (9 hours and 30 minutes) of typical device usage.
 * Testing consisted of full-time active use until complete battery discharge.
 * Wi-Fi was not connected to any network.
+* Dedicated LED indicators on the ESP8266 chipset have been disabled until the battery is completely exhausted.
 * Battery life may varies significantly with settings, usage and other factors.

 ## Schematics